na-na-hi/renget/archive/llama_v2_sillytavern.md

 - You can switch to ‘Use CuBLAS’ instead of ‘Use OpenBLAS’ if you are on a CUDA GPU (which are NVIDIA graphics cards) for performance gains.
 AMD/Intel Arc users should go for CLBlast instead, as OpenBLAS is CPU only.
 - **Disable MMAP** should be enabled on Windows, according to llama.cpp CUDA dev.
-- **Streaming Mode** will display the text as it’s generated, instead of the end once the entire generation has finished.
-This allows you to preview or cut a text generation short.
 - **Context Size** determines how many ‘tokens’ of text the model is able to remember in a single chat.
-(For reference, the [Navy Seal Copypasta](https://genius.com/Copypasta-navy-seal-copypasta-annotated) is about ~400 tokens.) **4096** context size is the default maximum for llama v2 models/finetunes, but you can go higher using RoPE extension (which, if I remember right, is built into Kobold when you go higher).
+(For reference, the [Navy Seal Copypasta](https://genius.com/Copypasta-navy-seal-copypasta-annotated) is about ~400 tokens.) **4096** context size is the default maximum for llama 2 models/finetunes, but you can go higher using RoPE extension (which, if I remember right, is built into Kobold when you go higher).
 RoPE can potentially have quality loss the farther along you go, but many users with the hardware are able to run 8k context seemingly without issues; YMMV.
+- Streaming Mode displays text as it’s generated, instead of the end once the entire generation has finished.
+Streaming allows you to watch a text generation as it happens in realtime.
+The option was eventually moved to SillyTavern itself and isn't in the launcher anymore.

 ![](https://files.catbox.moe/i6irer.png)